thellimist/TIL/README.md

 Daily short summaries of what I learned that day.

 ## Logs
+### Day 29: 23/02/2017
+Never is no sound in space.

+### Day 28: 22/02/2017
+Rome declared war with a reason justifying their attack.
+The justification is always something defensive even though it is not true most of the times.

+Malaysia has the 5th strongest passport.

+Turkish passport needs visa to go to Turkmenistan and Uzbekistan while those two don't need visa to go to Turkey.

+Armada means a large group of warships

 ### Day 27: 21/02/2017
 During the Ottoman Empire, homosexuality was decriminalized in 1858 as part of wider reforms during the Tanzimat.